-Any new appointments to the Board are a matter for the consideration of the Board as a whole.
-The Board has a Nominations Committee, consisting of three members of the Board, which is responsible for the selection and nomination of any new member for the Board's consideration.
-The Board is responsible for ensuring that appropriate training is provided as required.
+Any new appointments to the Board are a matter for a consideration of the Board as a whole.
+The Board has Nominations Committee, consisting of three member of the Board, which is responsible for the selection and nomination of any new member for the Board's consideration.
+The Board is responsible for ensuring to appropriate training is provided as required.

-Members of the Board are appointed for up to two four year terms of office.
+Members of the Board are appointed for up to two fo year terms of office.